Honolulu: Economy

 Hawaiian Airlines, Island Air, and Aloha Air Cargo are headquartered in the city.
 Until it dissolved, Aloha Airlines was headquartered in the city.
 At one time Mid-Pacific Airlines had its headquarters on the property of Honolulu International Airport.

 In 2009, Honolulu had a 4.5% increase in average rent, maintaining it in the second most expensive rental market among 210 U.S. metropolitan areas.
 Similarly, the general cost of living, including gasoline, electricity, and most foodstuffs, is much higher than on the U.S. mainland, because the city and state have to import most goods.
 One 2014 report found that cost of living expenses were 69% higher than the U.S. average.
 According to a 2024 report from the Department of Business, Economic Development & Tourism, Honolulu experienced a 1.5 percentage point higher CPI-U compared to the 3.2% U.S. average increase in the first half of 2024.

-Since the only national banks in Hawaii are all local, many visitors and new residents must get accustomed to different banks.
+Banks based on the U.S. mainland have a minimal presence in Hawaii; residents typically use Hawaiian-based banks.
 First Hawaiian Bank is Hawaii's largest and oldest bank, headquartered at the First Hawaiian Center, the state's tallest office building.